mirage/mirage-decks/slides/qconlondon15/content.md

 Nothing stresses a toolchain like building a whole OS.

 - **Choices**: [Mirage OS](http://openmirage.org) in OCaml,
-  [HaLVM](http://halvm.org) in Haskell, Rump Kernels or OSv for compatibility, ClickOS for routing.
+  [HaLVM](http://halvm.org) in Haskell, Rump Kernels/OSv for compatibility, ClickOS for routing.
 - **Scenarios**: Static websites, dynamic content, custom routers.
+  See Adam Wick at [QConSF](https://www.youtube.com/watch?v=oHcHTFleNtg) explain when *not* to use it.
 - **Performance**: There's no hiding behind abstractions.
 HalVM *vs* Mirage is a fun contest in evaluating abstraction cost.

-> Need contributors to build the library base of safe protocol
+> Need contributors to build the  base of safe protocol
 > implementations (TLS has been done!) and integrate verification
 > and automated testing